Europe Bucket List - Iconic Travel Experiences

 48. Hit the slopes of the Italian Dolomites

-Besides the Alps, the Dolomites in Northeastern Italy is another mountain range that is worth visiting in Europe.
-The magnificent mountains with their well-groomed slopes are most sought after by skiers in winters and hikers & bikers in summers.
-High-end spas, luxury resorts, Michelin star restaurants – you get the gist.
+Besides the Alps, the Dolomites in Northeastern Italy are another mountain range that is worth visiting in Europe.
+The magnificent mountains with their well-groomed slopes are most sought after by skiers in winter and hikers & bikers in summer.
+High-end spas, luxury resorts, Michelin-star restaurants – you get the gist.

-49. Stroll the streets of Old Town of Tallinn, Estonia
+49. Stroll the streets of the Old Town of Tallinn, Estonia

 50. Go backpacking

 There can be no better place to experience backpacking than Europe.
 It is safe, the hostels are good, and transport is efficient & affordable.
 You will get an opportunity to mingle with people from different cultures & countries without any sort of discrimination.

 Feel free to add more items to your bucket list as you come across new and unheard places in Europe.
 One thing is sure – you will never see the end of this list.